SWIFDI NEW MEXICO FOLK DANCE CAMP

 Picture

-The Montezuma Castle Campus sits on the edge of the 1.6 million acre Santa Fe National Forest, home to some of the Southwest’s most inspiring beauty.
-With its four wilderness areas, three wild rivers and all kinds of camping opportunities, the forest provides the perfect après-dance getaway for those with time for an extended stay.
+The United World College campus, which houses Montezuma Castle, sits on the edge of the 1.6 million acre Santa Fe National Forest, home to some of the Southwest’s most inspiring beauty.
+With its four wilderness areas, three wild rivers, and all kinds of camping opportunities, the forest provides the perfect dance getaway for those with time for an extended stay.

 As for the castle itself: it’s a window on the world of America’s late-19th-century romance with travel.
 Built in 1885 in the Queen Anne style, the 90,000-square-foot luxury hotel welcomed Americans of means who wanted a taste of the West.
 Find out more about the history of this incredible site here.